expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### VS Code Expo

-The VSCode extension for improving the developer experience of working with Expo config files.
+The VS Code extension for improving the developer experience of working with Expo config files.
 This extension provides autocomplete and intellisense for the [Expo Config](#expo-config), [Store Config](#store-config), [Expo Module Config](#expo-module-config), and [EAS Config](#eas-config).
 For more information, see the [VSCode Expo extension](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo).

 ### Watchman